 The last meal to break fast is usually a lively affair.
 We reunite with relatives and catch up.
 My family is relatively small (only ~20 of us), so you can imagine the bigger families.

 After dinner, we turn on the TV to hear the Raya announcement and takbir Raya.
 If there are small children, we’d take out the bunga api or small fireworks to entertain them.
 Some of us will watch TV.
 Last year, there was a show about a poor but pious man who faced a lot of life challenges and ended up dying in the mosque.
-I enjoyed it, but ya the nice Chinese boss had to convert to Islam at the end of it – can’t a Malay show have a positive portrayal of people from other faiths without them joining Islam as the ultimate ending? *shakes head*
+I enjoyed it, but ya the nice Chinese boss had to convert to Islam at the end of it – can’t Malay shows give a positive portrayal of people from other faiths without them joining Islam as the ultimate ending? *shakes head*

 We also had a group of orang masjid who came over at about 11pm to recite some prayers.
 We fed them tapai pulut – something my relatives always bring over.
 Speaking of which, I’m told that tapai is technically alcoholic, since it’s fermented (very very very small %)?
 This is the one that’s will turn into tuak, right?
 I have no idea, but it tastes good.

-At night, after the work and cooking is done, we just hang out – the best of us will start ironing their Raya clothes (not me).
+At night, after the work and cooking are done, we just hang out – the best of us will start ironing their Raya clothes (not me).
 Some will have their second/third dinner (me).
 Some will munch on Raya cookies (me).
 Some will be glued to TV.
 Some will have slept- long day.